tma0si3/cr-examples/cr-rest-examples/README.md

-# Central Registry REST examples
+# Bosch IoT Things - REST examples

-This example shows in a simple test how to connect to the CR with the Central Registry Signature (CRS) Authentication.
+This example shows in a simple test how to connect to Bosch IoT Things with the Central Registry Signature (CRS) Authentication.
 The CRS Authentication allows clients to connect with a signature instead of basic auth.
 You can find more information on the different authentication processes at our [wiki](http://m2m.bosch-si.com/dokuwiki/doku.php?id=005_dev_guide:004_rest_api:011_authenticate_as_a_client).